-So what exactly is the definition of performance management?
-The United States Office of Personnel Management (OPM) describes it as “the systematic process by which an agency involves its employees, as individuals and members of a group, in improving organization effectiveness in the accomplishment of agency mission and goals.”
+So, what exactly is the definition of performance management?
+It is “the systematic process by which an agency involves its employees, as individuals and members of a group, in improving organisational effectiveness in the accomplishment of agency mission and goals.”

 The OPM suggests that goals should be “measurable, understandable, verifiable, equitable, and achievable.”
 Creating clear and specific goals allows James to understand exactly what the expectations are for his position and gives Diane the ability to evaluate his performance and contribution to the company.

 If James spends his days talking online with his fantasy football league buddies, all the work goals in the world won’t matter.
 Diane needs to monitor James’s performance.
 Active monitoring lets Diane know early if James is missing the mark or doesn’t have a key skill he needs to thrive in his position.